hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 You need your own firmware for your own design.
 PC0 helps you, but you need to be well informed about QMK.

-The official codebase lacks RP2040 (Raspberry Pi Pico's MPU) support now, so you need to use a fork like this: <https://github.com/sekigon-gonnoc/qmk_firmware/tree/rp2040>.

-Moreover, PC0 uses custom hardware to accommodate large key matrix (16x12).
-I prepared the codebase which have handles the custom hardware: <https://github.com/hajimen/qmk_firmware/tree/p2ppcb>
+The official codebase of master branch lacks RP2040 (Raspberry Pi Pico's MPU) support now, so you need to use develop branch at least.
+Moreover, P2PPCB platform's mainboards require special codes for custom hardware.
+I prepared the codebase which have handles the custom hardware: <https://github.com/hajimen/qmk_firmware/tree/p2ppcb>.
+Fork it for your own design.

 ## Requirements: Building your own design

 - A 3D printing service of HP Multi Jet Fusion (MJF) <https://www.hp.com/us-en/printers/3d-printers/products/multi-jet-technology.html>

-Somos® Ledo 6060 also does a good job.
+Some SLA also does a good job, but some doesn't.
+The price is very attractive compared to MJF, so it's worth a try if you are going to do a lot of trial-and-error iterations.
+Anyway I recommend you to have a MJF output in your hand to evaluate the quality of others.

 There are a lot of 3D printing services of MJF in the world.
 Shapeways (North America and Europe), DMM.make (Japan), WENEXT (China) etc.
 Pick a good one for you.
+I always use WENEXT.

-- P2PPCB parts from DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>
+- P2PPCB components from DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>

-PC0 is free, but the parts aren't :-)
+PC0 is free, but P2PPCB components aren't :-)

 - Switches, caps, stabilizers